 Hospital Diagnostic Imaging Repository Services (HDIRS) provides diagnostic imaging services to the Ross Memorial Hospital.
 The Hospital is one of twenty three owners and has the ability to elect to the board of directors.
-Services in the amount of \$26,719 were provided for the current year (2016 - \$43,189)
+In 2018 ehealth Ontario agreed to fund the services provided by HDIRS.
+As a result the Hospital received a credit of \$34,591 in 2018 relating to 2017 expenses and did not incur any expenses in 2018.